sass/sass-site/source/blog/044-rfc-indented-syntax.md

 whether or not a linebreak is intended to end a statement, it will end the statement.

-This examples demonstrates several places where line breaks will be possible.
+This example demonstrates several places where line breaks will be possible.

 ```sass
 @each $item in ¹